csswizardry/csswizardry.github.com/_posts/2022-08-24-measure-what-you-impact-not-what-you-influence.md

 Priority Hints, however, offer us that control.
 Our options are `fetchpriority=`

 * `high`: sets initial priority to High;
-* `auto`: effectively redundant—it’s the same as omitting the attribute altogether;
+* `auto`: effectively redundant — it’s the same as omitting the attribute altogether;
 * `low`: sets initial priority to Low.

-Now comes the key insight: modifying a file’s priority doesn’t change how soon the browser discovers it—that’s not how browsers work—but it does affect how soon the browser will put that request out to the network.
+Now comes the key insight: modifying a file’s priority doesn’t change how soon the browser discovers it — that’s not how browsers work — but it does affect how soon the browser will put that request out to the network.
 In browserland, this is known _Queuing_.
 Modifying a file’s priority will impact how long it is spent queuing.
 This is what I need to be measuring.